JEMasonMedia/Bible-Verses-API/README.md

 ### Setup

 1. Ensure you have a web server with Node support.
-2. Place the `nodeIndex.html`, and `verses.json` files in a server directory.
+2. Place all files in a server directory.
 3. Run `npm install` to install the required dependencies.
 4. Run `npm run server` to start the server.